 - Subsystem Architecture

 Although analyzing version differences at a structural level is what makes Delta Analysis powerful and unique, there are times when it's useful to drill down all the way and view the underlying source code differences.
-For this purpose, Imagix 4D includes a diff tool.
-Imagix 4D's tool combines the functionality normally found in a diff tool with the navigation and integration of Imagix 4D's file editor.
-The diff tool can be integrated with your source control management system, so you can automatically load and compare specific versions of source files.
+Here again Imagix 4D's functionality is unique.
+Imagix 4D's flow charts are extended to spotlight program logic differences graphically.
+And a built-in diff tool combines normal diff tool capabilities with the navigation and integration of Imagix 4D's file editor.

 - Automatic loading and comparison of both versions of source